ankitgope/cryptoChains-react/README.md

-CryptoChains
+**CryptoChains**
-CryptoChains is a cryptocurrency website that allows users to explore, compare, and track their favorite cryptocurrencies.
-It provides real-time data fetched from the CoinGecko API and includes features like a watchlist, favorite coins, and detailed statistics for each cryptocurrency.
+CryptoChains is a cryptocurrency website that allows users to explore, compare, and track their favourite cryptocurrencies.
+It provides real-time data from the CoinGecko API and includes features like a watchlist, favourite coins, and detailed statistics for each cryptocurrency.

 Features
 Cryptocurrency Listings: View a list of cryptocurrencies with their current prices, volume, market cap, and other details.
 Search Functionality: Search for specific cryptocurrencies by name or symbol.
-Favorites & Watchlist: Add coins to your watchlist or mark them as favorites for easy access.
+Favourites & Watchlist: Add coins to your watchlist or mark them as favourites for easy access.
 Compare Page: Compare multiple cryptocurrencies across various metrics such as market trends, price changes, and historical data.
 Pagination: Navigate through multiple pages of cryptocurrency data.
 Responsive Design: The website is fully responsive and optimized for devices of all sizes, including 4K screens.